pantheon-systems/documentation/source/content/agency-tips.md

 Running a WordPress Multisite requires a special configuration that is only available to contract customers.
 A WordPress Multisite upstream can only be created for your organization by Pantheon employees.
 For details, see [WordPress Multisite](/guides/multisite).

 ### Migration
-The guided migration process for WordPress is baked into the Pantheon User Dashboard - simply click **Migrate Existing Site** and select WordPress to get started.
+The guided migration process for WordPress is baked into the Pantheon Workspace - simply click **Migrate Existing Site** and select WordPress to get started.
 For details, see [Migrate Sites to Pantheon](/guides/guided/).

 ## Drupal and Composer
 Drupal now includes Composer usage within Drupal Core itself.
 For details, see [Composer Fundamentals and Workflows](/guides/composer).